Safer Badgers - Information Usage Disclosure

 Name, University identifier, Birth date, Phone number, Address, Sex, Race, and Ethnicity.
 This information is reported to public health and your University.

 Your COVID-19 Symptoms are reported as anonymous data.

 COVID-19 Medical History

 Events such as test results, symptom reports, being placed in isolation/quarantine are maintained on record but encrypted so your details are private.

 Private Encryption Key Management to protect your health information

 Your health history, status, and test results are encrypted on our servers and only you can view them.
-The following permissions are used to save and restore your secret QR code in your photo library:
+The following permissions are used to save and restore your COVID-19 Private Key in your photo library: